hpe-storage/python-hpedockerplugin/README.md

 + Modify [hosts](https://github.com/hpe-storage/python-hpedockerplugin/blob/master/ansible_3par_docker_plugin/hosts) file to define your Master/Worker nodes as well as where you want to deploy your etcd cluster.
 ```
 Note: For the multi-master setup, define all the master nodes under the [masters] section in hosts file and it should be active master from where the doryd deployment is executed.
 For more information on etcd and how-to setup an etcd cluster for High Availability.
 The installer, in the current state does not have the capability to add or remove nodes in the etcd cluster.
 In case an etcd node is not responding or goes down, it is beyond the current scope to admit it back into the cluster.
-Please follow the etcd documentation to do so manually.
+Follow the etcd documentation to do so manually.
 ```
 + Run Installation with vault-pass
 ```